 The biochemistry of romantic partnerships also replicates the lovers’ earliest experiences of love and being

-.
+loved by their parents.
 So, examining the main neurotransmitters involved in both scenarios:

 · Dopamine activates the brain’s reward centers, so that an enamored couple is driven to spend as much time together as possible—as, similarly, a mother is with her infant.
 It’s released when a loving mother exhibits attachment behaviors with her baby and is linked to positive feelings of pleasure, excitement, and exhilaration; increased energy; and a heightened focus of attention.

 · Phenylethylamine (or PEA)—also amphetamine-like—is the chemical correlate of the physical and psychological connection between lovers.
 It’s the love chemical, And it induces the same euphoric feelings—or “rush”—that mother (or possibly father) and child can have in each other’s close, alluring company.

 · Oxytocin—the emotional attachment, or “bonding,” hormone—contributes further to the soothing, comforting, at times blissful feelings of intimate physical contact characteristic of both baby/mother love and romantic love.
 Early in life, it’s released both during nursing and parent/child touching and hugging.
 For romantic partners, it’s also triggered during orgasm.
 Additionally, when mother and baby are apart, they can each experience a powerful longing to re-unite—just as lovers can miss each other terribly even when separated for only brief periods.

 Given all these similarities, it’s hardly coincidental that romantic partners not only complimentarily call one another “baby” but engage in “baby talk” similar to how parents talk to their actual babies.